girishjjain/DevResx/scala.md

 ### Case Classes
 * Start with case modifier
-* Scala compiler creates companion object and adds apply method
+* Scala compiler creates companion object and adds apply method, which means we don’t have to use new keyword to create instance of case class
-* All arguments in parameter list of case class are immutable
+* All arguments in parameter list of case class are immutable and they implicitly get `val` prefix, so they are maintained as fields
 * Scala compiler adds copy method to case class to make modified copies
+* Compiler adds natural implementations of toString, hashCode, and equals to case class

 ### Traits
 * Traits are like interfaces in Java, but they can also have method implementations, and even fields.
 * Fundamental units of code reuse in Scala
+* A class can mix in any number of traits
 * App is a trait provided by Scala library which by default provides a method called main, so when a singleton object extends App they get access to main method, that serves as entry point to program

 ### Pattern Matching
 * Pattern Matching is a mechanism for checking a value against a pattern
+* A pattern match includes a sequence of alternatives, each starting with the keyword case.
+Syntax: `selector match { alternatives }`
 * A successful match can also deconstruct a value into its constituent parts.
 Its a more powerful version of switch statements and can also be used to simplify a series of if else statements.
 * Structure of Pattern Match
 ```